 Monkeypox Virus (MPXV) is a zoonotic virus (a virus that originates in animals) that belongs to the same group of viruses as the Variola major virus, which cause the human disease known as smallpox.
 MPXV causes a disease very similar to, but generally less severe, than smallpox.
 MPXV is native to Africa, and cases have been relatively rare in Europe and North America.

 Historically, MPXV has not generally been associated with significant human-to human transmission.
 However, this has not been true of the current outbreak.
 Since the current outbreak began on or around May 13, 2022, MPXV cases have been reported in multiple countries, including the United States.
-The CDC is currently working to identify why this monkeypox outbreak appears to be spreading differently than past outbreaks, possibly because it is more infectious or is transmitting in a novel way.
+The Center for Disease and Control Prevention (CDC) is currently working to identify why this monkeypox outbreak appears to be spreading differently than past outbreaks, possibly because it is more infectious or is transmitting in a novel way.
 The current MPXV outbreak has been declared both a global health emergency by the World Health Organization and a national health emergency by the Biden Administration.

 - Transmission occurs when a person comes into contact with the virus from an animal, human, or materials contaminated with the virus.
 The virus enters the body through broken skin, the respiratory tract, or other mucous membranes such as the rectum, eyes, genitals, and oral cavity.